kaziema/ruby/README.md

 ### How the idea formed

-After downloading ten different packs for Premiere Pro that had no mention of requiring a host of suite plugins (and then finding out that those plugins still cost the same as they did a decade ago), I decided to research not only how NLEs were built but also how they infrastructure exportable items such as presets (JSON, JavaScript, etc.).
+After downloading ten different packs for After Effects and Premiere Pro that had no mention of requiring a host of suite plugins (and then finding out that those plugins still cost the same as they did a decade ago), I decided to research not only how NLEs were built but also how they infrastructure exportable items such as presets (JSON, JavaScript, etc.).

 I took apart 5 real, commercially sold editing packs to check that.
 Out of their almost 150 individual presets, 148 require paid third-party plugins to function at all, with no notice that they were required.
 That is no bueno.